EVENT: Neuroendo Celebrate!

 Twin room with breakfast, £78

-ECRs can apply for a travel bursary to attend Neuroendo Celebrate!
+All ECRs attending the event can apply for a travel bursary of up to £150 to attend Neuroendo Celebrate!
 Postgraduate students and post-doctoral research fellows within 10 years of gaining their PhD who have also been BSN members for at least 6 months are eligible to apply.
+You do not need to have submitted an abstract to apply for a travel grant.